FBI warns about Russia-linked threat to home routers

 Devices manufactured by Linksys, MikroTik, Netgear and TP-Link were among those found to have been affected, according to the Talos report.
 While the initial point of infection is unknown for VPNFilter, it has been quietly spreading since at least 2016, according to researchers.

-Many of the infected devices have known public exploits and use default credentials, meaning that if someone were to set up their home router out of the box and they never changed the password or updated the firmware, they could be at a higher risk.
+Many of the infected devices have known public exploits and use default credentials, meaning that customers who set up their home router out of the box and never changed the password or updated the firmware could be at a higher risk.

 “If you have an older router, the odds are greater it may have shipped with a standard password which is the same across all types of the device.
 Change the router password, make sure the firmware is update and in some cases, even replace the router,” Ghosemajumder said.